The IAS Visa Wizard is the easy way to find the correct visa for you

 At IAS, we have a team of expert lawyers who are dedicated to making sure that your chances of a successful application are maximised.
 Our lawyers are equipped to deal with all your needs and will deal with your information and situation sensitively.
 Our services include:

-Get in touch to speak to an immigration lawyer about your personal situation and take your first steps towards obtaining an Adult Dependent Visa UK.
+Get in touch on 0333 363 8577 or make an enquiry online to speak to an immigration lawyer about your personal situation and take your first steps towards obtaining an Adult Dependent Visa UK.

 Comprehensive immigration advice tailored to your circumstances and goals